Backup files

 The fortrabbit backup component provides you with a downloadable file archive of an environment at a given time, see retention.
 This archive contains everything required to restore the state of that backup.

 Developers using git deployment already have access to an archive with a complete history of the code base.
-The fortrabbit backups also contain runtime data such as the vendor folder contents and user uploads.
-Given the nature of most PHP based applications.
+The fortrabbit backups also contain runtime data such as vendor folder contents and user uploads, given the nature of most PHP-based applications.

-The shown size of the backups is unlikely to match what is shown with actual usage for MySQL size and web storage.
-Mind that the backups are compressed, while the data in production is not.
+The shown size of the backups is unlikely to match actual usage for MySQL size and web storage.
+Note that backups are compressed, while production data is not.

-The size of the backup shown in the dashboard likely will not match with the downloaded files.
-This is because the sizes with the dashboard are shown in binary (mebibyte) not decimal format (megabyte) like with most Operating Systems.
-Also the local file system may have a different block size.
+The backup size shown in the dashboard likely will not match the downloaded files.
+Dashboard sizes use binary units (mebibyte), while most operating systems display decimal units (megabyte).
+Additionally, the local file system may have a different block size.

 Some run-time and cache files are excluded from the backups.